Frequently Asked Questions

 When signing up for a monthly or annual subscription, payment is required at the time of service and you will be charged automatically every month or year unless you tell us now to renew.

 This will depend on your medical condition(s).
-For chronic conditions, we usually see our clients 1-3 times during the first 3 months then every 3-6 months until all of the labs are optimal, and you are clinically optimized.
+For chronic conditions, we usually see our clients 1-3 times during the first 3 months then every 3-6 months until all of the labs are optimal, and you are clinically stable and optimized.

 Yes, we strongly encourage you to follow-up with all of your healthcare professionals to maintain continuity of care.
 We are one member of your overall healthcare team.